diegozea/MIToS.jl/docs/src/MSA.md

     columns are marked with `0` and aligned columns with `1`.

 When `read` returns an `AnnotatedMultipleSequenceAlignment`, it uses the MSA `Annotations` to keep track of performed modifications.
-To access this notes, use `printmodifications`:
+To access these notes, use `printmodifications`:

 ```@example msa_read
 msa = read("http://pfam.xfam.org/family/PF01565/alignment/full", Stockholm)